Courage the Cowardly Dog

-Courage the Cowardly Dog is an American animated comedy horror television series created by John R. Dilworth for Cartoon Network and distributed by Warner Bros.
-Domestic Television.
-It was produced by Dilworth's animation studio, Stretch Films, and originally aired from 1999 to 2002.
-The title character is a dog who lives with an elderly couple in a farmhouse in the middle of "Nowhere".
-In each episode, the trio is thrown into bizarre, frequently disturbing, and often paranormal or supernatural adventures.
+Courage the Cowardly Dog is an American animated comedy horror television series created by John R. Dilworth for Cartoon Network.
+It follows the anthropomorphic title character, Courage, who lives with an elderly couple, Muriel and Eustace Bagge, in the middle of Nowhere, a fictional town in Kansas.
+In each episode, Courage and his owners are thrown into paranormal or supernatural adventures.
 The series is known for its dark, surreal humor and atmosphere.

 Dilworth pitched the series to Hanna-Barbera's animated shorts showcase What a Cartoon! and a pilot titled "The Chicken from Outer Space" aired on Cartoon Network on February 18, 1996.
-The segment was nominated for an Academy Award, but lost to the Wallace and Gromit short film A Close Shave.
-The short was greenlit to become a series, which premiered on November 12, 1999, and ended on November 22, 2002, with 4 seasons each consisting of 13 episodes.
-During its run, the series received critical acclaim and over the years, has developed a strong cult following.
-It was also nominated for three Golden Reel Awards and won one Annie Award.
+The segment was nominated for an Academy Award but lost to Wallace & Gromit: A Close Shave.
+The short was greenlit to become a series, which premiered on November 12, 1999, and ended on November 22, 2002, with four seasons consisting of 13 episodes each.
+It was nominated for three Golden Reel Awards and won one Annie Award.